CSUF News Service

 CSUF Special Games-Kathleen E. Faley Memorial May 1

 Disabled Students to Enjoy Outdoor Games, Cheers and Music

 Volunteers help coordinate activities and interact with the special athletes.
-All high school volunteers receive a community service certificate and a commemorative bracelet.
+All volunteers receive a community service certificate and a commemorative bracelet.
 For more details, visit the website.

 The Special Games were launched in 1986 as a class project.
 Two years later, the games were dedicated to the memory of Kathleen E. Faley, a CSUF alumna who died in a car accident in 1987.
 She was the sister of event co-organizer Dan Faley and among the inaugural core group of Special Games volunteers.
 To this day, her family remains involved in the event's planning and organizing.

 Additional information is available online or by calling Jeannie DeSantis at 714-550-9155.